Home/Seeds/Roasted Salted Almonds

 Myths vs Realities

-RealityWhile almonds are calorie-dense, they can actually aid in weight management when consumed in moderation.
+RealityWhile nuts are calorie-dense, they can actually aid in weight management when consumed in moderation due to their satiating properties.

 MythRoasting almonds destroys their nutrients.+

-RealityRoasting can enhance flavor without significantly affecting the nutrient profile.
+RealityRoasting can enhance flavor without significantly affecting the nutrient content, although some heat-sensitive vitamins may be reduced.

 Healthy Recipes